lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 _only_ depends on the values of its arguments and does not change _any_ variables but returns a new object.
 This makes programs much more safe to use and to understand.
+When writing new code you should always prefer elegance and understandability to performance.
 To say it with Donald Knuth:
 > ## Premature optimization is the root of all evil
 >